brunocalou/XLMaxSonarEZ/README.md

   - `SINGLE`: There is a RX pin for each individual sensor.
 They are triggered before reading.

-* Constants to convert the analog data to units of length.

-  *  `const float TO_CM` - Convert to centimeter.

 ###`SonarList` class

 *  `SonarList(Sonar::OperationMode operation_mode)` - Constructor.